davidjb/davidjb.github.com/content/pages/pynq.rst

 :slug: pynq.html
 :status: hidden

+Updates:
+   **Big news!** Some local devs have kicked off `DevNQ
+   <https://www.meetup.com/dev_nq/>`_, the North Queensland Software
+   Development Meetup.
+It's an awesome group and it's totally what I'd envisaged for PyNQ originally.
+I've joined and was one of the first two speakers; it's already a great group and only getting better.
+As for PyNQ, maybe a Python sub-group might eventuate.
+As always, get in touch.

 Back in 2013 and 2014, I had grand plans for starting an enthusiasts group in North Queensland dedicated to the Python programming language.
 It was one of those crazy ideas  I tend to get when inspired by the genius that is PyCon AU